DannieBGoode/opensx70/_posts/2019/02/2019-02-12-meet-the-beta-testers.md

 Pieter and his brother Jan have already built their camera and modified the software.
 Great work good team.

-And then we have [Kendar from Rezivot](https://www.rezivot.com/) in Taiwan, Jan de Paepe and of course [Marco from AnalogThings](https://www.youtube.com/watch?v=3Fl2U9cJ5ew), and many more.
+And then we have [Kendar from Rezivot](https://www.rezivot.com/) in Taiwan, Jan de Paepe, he is a mechanical engineer that is working on projects for space, optics, robotics and injection moulding.
+He came up with the idea of the ultra-minimalistic dongle!

+And of course [Marco from AnalogThings](https://www.youtube.com/watch?v=3Fl2U9cJ5ew), and many more.

 If you are not chosen don’t despair!
 Due to my results, and possibly confirmed by Dave, the design of the lightmeter circuitry is not really working as I expect it to.
 So there’s probably going to a new iteration of the PCBs.
 You probably want one of those!